Mariners Sunday mailbag: Could Seattle set a record-low attendance mark this week?

 It’s possible that the record for lowest attendance is set during that series.
 The record is 9,808 versus the Astros on September 9, 2013.
 The Mariners have a couple of big marketing plans, including the Lou-au night where free Hawaiian shirts are given away.

-As always these are real questions from the well-meaning folks that are my Twitter followers.
+As always these are real questions from the well-meaning, but sometimes irrational folks that are my Twitter followers.

+A quality question from a Twitter follower I know to be a questionable basketball player.

 Danny Hultzen, LHP: One of the most genuine players I’ve ever covered.
 Following a start on April 19, 2013 with Class AAA Tacoma, he was on the verge of being called up to the big leagues.
 In front of GM Jack Zduriencik and several other Mariners front-office members, Hultzen tossed six innings, allowing two runs on three hits with two walks and five strikeouts against Fresno.
 His fastball was touching 94 mph and his changeup seemed unhittable.
 The Mariners were making plans to promote him by May 1.